9 Questions to Ask When Comparing Car Insurance Quotes

 4. What Discounts Does the Insurer Offer?

 Discounts represent another area of difference between various car insurance companies.
 Most offer a loyalty discount, which goes up over time, good student discounts, and discounts for various safety features on a car.
 In addition, see if you can bundle other insurance you might need with your car insurance, such as homeowner’s or renter’s insurance, which can give you discounts as well.

-You should also determine if the company has a local office that you can go to if necessary.
+You should also determine if the insurance company has a local office that you can go to, if necessary.
 A local office allows you to meet with someone face-to-face and see what coverage options you have in writing.
 A physical office also allows you to go over your coverage more easily when you need to update it or just review it.